The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : quasi-free approximation of free energy

+In this and the following three sections, we prove Theorem~\ref{freeasy} and its local version Theorem~\ref{rk:quasifree-meso}.
+The proofs of both theorems will be parallel and we will give detailed arguments for the proof of Theorem~\ref{freeasy} and remark along the way the modifications needed for the proof of its local version.

-In this section, we prove Theorem~\ref{freeasy}.
-We follow the same strategy as in Section~\ref{sec:Z-torus}.
-Differences are that now we take into account that the equilibrium measure can be non-constant and effects from the boundary as well.
-As in the torus case, the upper bound for the partition function can be established by using the Jensen inequality and the positive definiteness of the Coulomb potential.
-The lower bound involving estimating the Coulomb energy near the surface, as explained in the introduction, is the main difficulty in this section.
-We will explain the ideas to resolve this and related issues along the proof in this section.
+We follow the strategy of \emph{quasi-free approximation} analogously as for the torus in Section~\ref{sec:Z-torus}.
+The main differences are that the equilibrium measure can have a non-constant density and that its support has a boundary.
+In this section, we present the set-up of the quasi-free approximation, and give the proof of Theorem~\ref{freeasy} assuming using Propositions~\ref{prop:qf-ub}--\ref{prop:qf-lb} which are proved subsequently in Sections~\ref{sec:quasifreeub}--\ref{sec:quasifreelb}.
+In Section~\ref{sec:quasifreeub}, we prove the upper bound on the partition function.
+As in the torus case, this upper bound can essentially be established using the Jensen inequality and the positive definiteness of the Coulomb potential.
+In Section~\ref{sec:quasifreelb}, we prove the lower bound.
+The lower bound involves estimating the Coulomb energy near the boundary of the support of the equilibrium measure and is the main difficulty of the proof.